decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 This brought to outrage by many, ignorance by many other making the point “I’ve got nothing to hide” [^8]

-"If an individual acts in lawful ways, there's nothing to worry about" another point made [^9]
+"If an individual acts in lawful ways, there's nothing to worry about" another point was made [^9]

-"A privacy harm exists only if skeletons in the closet are revealed" another point made [^10]
+"A privacy harm exists only if skeletons in the closet are revealed" [^10]

 “If you have nothing to hide, then what do you have to fear?” [^11]